jsclampet/star-wars-rolodex/SCRATCHPAD.md

 COMPLETE

 ### Caching

 - Save responses to state
 - variable 'displayedCharacters' to show up to 10, increment/decrement 10 based on prev/next click
+    - displayedCharacters (with test fn code written) successfully replaces 'characters'
+    - now implement characters as cache? ... each "next" adds...
+      - [...characters, more characters]

 ## NAV